Lee Nicholls: Loan spells

-Milton Keynes Dons
+Milton Keynes Dons F.C

 On 3 August 2016, following the expiry of his contract with Wigan, Nicholls joined League One club Milton Keynes Dons, signing a two-year deal.
 Nicholls made his debut for the club on 9 August 2016, featuring in a 2–3 EFL Cup first round victory over Newport County.
 In his first season for the club, Nicholls' made a total of sixteen appearances in all competitions, achieving two clean sheets.

 Following the departure of first choice goalkeeper David Martin, Nicholls took over the number one shirt for the 2017–18 season.
 On 29 December 2017, Nicholls signed a contract extension keeping him at the club until June 2020.
 On 6 May 2021, the club announced Nicholls was one of four players to be released at the end of the 2020–21 season, ending his almost five-year association with MK Dons in which he made over 150 appearances.

 Huddersfield Town

 On 26 May 2021, Nicholls signed for EFL Championship club Huddersfield Town on a two-year deal following the expiry of his contract with Milton Keynes Dons on 1 July 2021.
 He made his debut on 1 August 2021, keeping a clean sheet in a goalless EFL Cup first round draw with Sheffield Wednesday, with Huddersfield progressing to the next round following Nicholls' two penalty shoot-out saves.

-He went on to have a successful debut season with the club, achieving 19 clean sheets and playing a key role in Huddersfield reaching the 2022 EFL Championship play-off Final.
+He went on to have a successful debut season with the club, achieving 19 clean sheets and playing a key role in Huddersfield reaching the 2022 EFL Championship play-off final.
 Nicholls was later named in both the EFL Championship Team of the Season and Professional Footballers' Association Team of the Year.